Coffee is one of the most popular beverages worldwide. In many countries, it is a cultural phenomenon.

 Personally, I love adding a dollop of whipped cream to my daily cup of joe and have seen great results.
 Give it a try and see for yourself how much better your coffee can taste!

-Have you tried adding heavy cream to coffee before?
+Have you ever tried adding heavy cream to your coffee?
+Please let me know by leaving a comment below.

 Learn more about coffee